qbancoffee/ftdi_jtag_programmer/README.md

 - [Download and install the FTDI D2XX drivers](#Download-and-install-the-FTDI-D2XX-drivers)

-## Here are the steps to compile open and compile the project.
+## Here are the steps to compile the project and program the CPLD.

   ### Download/clone the SAMx4 project
   Get the project source files from [here.](https://www.6809.org.uk/dragon/samx4/)